Intro to DeFi Yield Farming: Crypto’s Hottest Trend

-Of course, failures are imminent and due to happen at times, but that’s part of living life outside the grid.
-The most beautiful thing about it is that people have found a way to decentralize currency, and that’s one step towards a better and brighter future.
+Of course, failures are imminent and will happen at times, but that’s part of living life outside the grid.
+The most beautiful thing about DeFi is that people have found a way to decentralize currency, and that’s one step towards a better and brighter future.

 Who are the key players in the DeFi governance market?

-If you’re looking to check out other AMMs or DeFi Money Markets aside from Compound or Uniswap in order to get a grasp of the competition and how it moves on a day-to-day basis, take a quick peek at these:
+If you’re looking to check out other DeFi exchanges aside from Compound or Uniswap, take a quick peek at these:

 How-To Guide on DeFi Yield Farming

 Now that you know what Decentralized Finance is, we begin to participate.